jboykin-bread/mirrord-traffic-stealing-reproduction/readme.md

     ✓ config summary
       2024/10/01 15:20:54 INFO Starting server on :8000
 ```
-Requests to `color-server:8000` will either time out or will get a return from the Pod, rather
+Requests to `color-server:8000` will either time out or will get a response from the Pod, rather
 than the local service.
 You can validate this in the temp shell:
 ```shell
  test-shell  ~  curl -m 10 -vv http://color-server:8000/color